katrina95/learn_git/readme.txt

 Git is free software distributed under GPL.
-GGit has a mutable index called stage add last line creating a new branch katrina
+GGit has a mutable index called stage add last line creating a new branch katrina, which is simple & easy.